Learn how to add Workbench Report filters.

 In

-For the picklist and object field types only.
-For multi-select picklists, the in operator returns results that include at least one (1) of the filter values.
+For the Picklist, Multi-Value Picklist, and Object field types only.
+For multi-value picklists, the in operator returns results that include at least one (1) of the filter values.

 Example Filter: (Field) Case > Lifecycle State (operator) in (value) Open In Progress Complete